 During his first few seasons with the Canucks, Markstrom was a backup to Ryan Miller before becoming the starting goaltender in the 2017-18 season.
 In his second season as the starter, Markstrom posted a winning record and followed it up in 2019-20 with a Vezina-worthy season.

 Markstrom played in the 2020 All-Star Game along with Elias Pettersson and Quinn Hughes, making him the first Canuck goaltender to appear in the game since Luongo.
-Six seasons after being traded to Vancouver, Markstrom has proved to be a great replacement for Luongo as he has been the MVP for the team this season.
+Six seasons after being traded to Vancouver, Markstrom proved to be a great replacement for Luongo.
+He signed with the Calgary Flames as a free agent during the 2020 offseason.

 Shawn Matthias and His Career Year